0xERR0R/blocky/docs/configuration.md

 !!! hint

     You can (and should!) configure multiple DNS resolvers.
-Blocky picks 2 random resolvers from the list for each query and returns the answer from the fastest one.
-This improves your network speed and increases your privacy - your DNS traffic will be distributed over multiple providers.
+    Per default blocky uses the `parallel_best` upstream strategy where blocky picks 2 random resolvers from the list for each query and returns the answer from the fastest one.

 Each resolver must be defined as a string in following format: `[net:]host:[port][/path][#commonName]`.